rafaelwerneck/rafaelwerneck.github.io/_talks/2024-06-28-SPE-Europe-Conference.md

 location: "Turin, Italy"
 ---

 On June 2024, I have presented my conference paper [Watch the Reservoir!
 Improving Short-Term Production Forecast Through Transformers](/publication/2024-06-01-Watch-the-reservoir-improving-short-term-production-forecast-through-transformers "Conference Paper") during the SPE Europe Energy Conference and Exhibition in Turin, Italy.
+This paper was allocated into the Machine Learning, AI and Digitalisation I section.

 The presentation can be found [here](/files/werneck2024watch-slides.pdf).